 No doubt you’ve heard this term being bandied around in the press, on LinkedIn, in your office, or in management meetings.
 But what does it actually mean?

-A lot of businesses will consider themselves ‘people-centric’.
+A lot of businesses will consider themselves ‘people-centric’ or 'people-first'.
 They’ll have a company people policy.
 They’ll have constructed an environment designed to offer a relaxed, comfortable experience.
 They’ll pride themselves on their communication and collaboration.
 They’ll have a social aspect to the workplace that brings people together

 And they’ll probably have a pool table, too.

 But are they really people-centric?
 Or is there more to creating a people-first approach than meets the eye?

 For many of those businesses, and the managers who work for them, this period of working from home has highlighted that a lot of what they thought was ‘people-centric’ about their business, was actually ‘employee experience’.
 And it couldn’t be replicated through remote working (no matter how many team quizzes and cocktail hours were hosted over Zoom).

 At OpenBlend, we believe that people-centric businesses should have one thing in common.